-Richard Danne (pronounced DAY‐nee) graduated from Oklahoma State University and attended the U.C.L.A.
-Graduate School of Design.
-He began
+Richard Danne (pronounced DAY‐nee) attended the U.C.L.A.
+Graduate

-his independent career in Dallas, and later moved to New York City.
+his independent career in Dallas, and moved to New York City in 1963.

 Richard Danne & Associates now practices as DanneDesign, and includes Barbara Danne as a partner.
-The firm's focus is design communications, with emphasis on both words and visuals.
+The firm focuses on communication design, with emphasis on both words and visuals.

-Early in 2006, after more than 35 years in New York City and on Cape Cod, Barbara and Richard happily relocated their design practice, grand piano, and residence to Napa, California.
+Early in 2006, after more than 35 years in New York City and Massachusetts, Barbara and Richard happily relocated their design practice, Steinway grand piano, and residence to Napa, California.